-organisations reported that maternity leave may be available to staff in the event of a miscarriage.

-Among the

-organisations that reported some form of leave available to staff in the case of a stillbirth or miscarriage, 6 recognised and provided leave benefits to partners of the childbearing parent.
+organisations that reported on their leave policies related to stillbirth did not report having a leave policy in the event of a miscarriage.
+Among the organisations that reported some form of leave available to staff in the case of a stillbirth or miscarriage, 6 recognised and provided leave benefits to partners of the childbearing parent.